noodlewerk/NWPusher/README.md

 Pushing from code
 -----------------
-Pusher can also be used as a library to send notifications programmatically.
+Pusher can also be used as a framework to send notifications programmatically.
 The included Xcode project provides examples for both OS X and iOS.
 The easiest way to include NWPusher is through CocoaPods:

 ```ruby
 pod 'NWPusher', '~> 0.5.1'